9.4 Raising awareness about global issues

-- Decision-making processes in a global perspective
+- Decision-making processes from a global perspective

 - World religions

-- International cooperation, conflict, and power dynamics
+- International cooperation, conflict and power dynamics

 The Danish Institute for Human Rights has developed six online modules on human rights.
-The modules consist of text, exercises, and quizzes.
+The modules consist of text, exercises and quizzes.
 Furthermore, the institute arranges civil society courses (civilsamfundskurser) aimed at organisations and NGOs for whom human rights are relevant in their work.
 The following are examples of courses as of March 2021:

 - Equal treatment and non-discrimination – it concerns us all